Struggling to get interviews?

 Recent graduates often use this version of the Yale format to highlight career progression since graduation.

-While the Yale education section remains at the top, this structure prioritizes relevant experience that proves the candidate is ready to step into higher-responsibility roles.
+This structure prioritizes relevant experience that proves the candidate is ready to step into higher-responsibility roles, while keeping the education section at the top.

 Experienced graduate resume